Get Help Today(877) 648-4288

 The unhealthy kinds of stress are more commonly associated with increased risk of addiction.
 Research shows that stressful, traumatic events like domestic abuse, sexual assault, and family dysfunction can all raise someone’s chances of experimenting with drugs and becoming addicted.
 Experiencing chronic stress like this during childhood elevates the risk factor as well.

-After exiting recovery and maintaining a successful sobriety, the ways in which stress impact your life return to a level similar to pre-addiction.
+After moving from early recovery into maintaining a successful sobriety, the ways in which stress impact your life return to a level similar to pre-addiction.
 Chronic stress, while already linked to addiction, now poses a greater threat because of past drug use patterns.
 Relapse is more likely when someone mismanages their stress and ends up in the same negative cycle that may have started their addiction in the first place.
 Luckily tools exist to fight stress and maintain a healthier lifestyle for continued sobriety and success.

 Help is out there